-If you're wondering how to start a small coffee shop, there are several factors that you need to consider when it comes to location, which are the demographics of the region, the neighboring businesses, the amount of traffic, how strong competition is in the area, traffic times, and the region's cost of living.
+Suppose you're wondering how to start a small coffee shop.
+In that case, there are several factors that you need to consider when it comes to location, which are the demographics of the region, the neighboring businesses, the amount of traffic, how strong competition is in the area, traffic times, and the region's cost of living.
 Here's what you need to know about each of these location-based variables:

-It's best to find an area where there are either no major franchise coffee shops or very few of them.
-If you're asking how to start a coffee shop business, you'll want to avoid regions that offer drive-thru shops if you do not intend to offer this service, and you should also avoid areas that are near gas stations or other locally-owned coffee shops.
+It's best to find an area with either no major franchise coffee shops or very few of them.
+If you're asking how to start a coffee shop business, you'll want to avoid regions that offer drive-thru shops if you do not intend to provide this service, and you should also avoid areas near gas stations or other locally-owned coffee shops.

 While some types of business can compete with yours, others will actually complement your coffee shop.
-For instance, bakeries (for coffee shops that don't sell baked goods), gyms, sandwich shops, and boutique stores can be beneficial for a locally-owned coffee shop.
-Bookstores, libraries, and businesses that require customers to wait for a period of time can also be beneficial to a coffee shop in the area.
+For instance, bakeries (for coffee shops that don't sell baked goods), gyms, sandwich shops, and boutique stores can benefit a locally-owned coffee shop.
+Bookstores, libraries, and businesses that require customers to wait for some time can also be beneficial to a coffee shop in the area.

 If you're wondering how to run a successful cafe in an area without neighboring businesses that are beneficial, it is possible, but it may be much more difficult.
 Also, the answer to "How much money to start a coffee shop?" will be more expensive because there are no neighboring businesses that could attract paying visitors to your shop.

 Overall, the cost of living in urban areas tends to be quite high compared to other regions.
-In fact, the average rent for an apartment in an urban area is $1,848 per month, but it's only $1,269 per month in suburban areas.
-Therefore, you can expect to pay around 1.5-2 times as much to rent space for a coffee shop in an urban area than you would in a suburban region.
+The average rent for an apartment in an urban area is $1,848 per month, but it's only $1,269 per month in suburban areas.
+Therefore, you can expect to pay around 1.5-2 times as much to rent space for a coffee shop in an urban area as you would in a suburban region.